What Official Records Can My Florida Condominium Association Withhold?

 Before any action is filed against an Association, we always recommend that you do your due diligence and obtain certain relevant items from your Condominium Associations’ Official Records.
-Depending on the particular situation, their are certain items that our office request Unit Owners to retrieve.
+Depending on the particular situation, there are certain items that our office requests that Unit Owners retrieve from their Association.
 However, it is also important to know what items cannot be retrieved.

 Pursuant to Florida Statute 718.111(12)(17)(c)(3), “the following records are not accessible to Unit Owners: